Efling’s laws and regulations

 Art.
 4

 A person who would like to become a member shall send or deliver a membership request to the Union’s office, signed by the applicant, or confirm otherwise.
 They are thereby full members and have the right to a Union card, providing that they fulfil the conditions of Art.
 3 and have paid the membership fees for three months.
 Decisions to reject Union memberships shall be taken in Board meetings.
 If a membership application has been rejected, the application cannot be resubmitted for two months.
-If a person’s membership request is rejected in a Board meeting, the case can be appealed to the Icelandic Federation of General and Special Workers and/or the central committee of the Icelandic Confederation of Labour, but the board’s ruling is valid in the interim.
+If a person’s membership request is rejected in a Board meeting, the case can be appealed to the central committee of the Icelandic Confederation of Labour, but the board’s ruling is valid in the interim.

 Art.
 5